 What We Don't Like

 Hard to Turn

-Some parents noted the handlebar isn’t easy to turn, and requires a bit of muscle while going.
+The handlebar isn’t the easiest to turn and requires a bit of muscle while going.
 This prevents your little one from doing a 90-degree turn.

 The bike is quite heavy, weighing in at 21.4 pounds.
-It’s something to consider if you’re buying it for a 3-year-old.
+It’s something to consider if you’re buying it for a smaller child.

-A high-quality bike with an ultra-light frame is a good description of our choice for the best 16-inch bike.
-It’s a BMX-inspired bicycle, based on a heavy-duty magnesium alloy metal frame.
+A high-quality bike with an ultra-light frame is a good description of our choice for the best 16-inch girls bike.
+It’s a BMX-inspired bicycle with a heavy-duty magnesium alloy metal frame.
 The bike is suitable for girls aged 6 to 8 years.

 It’s a one-piece frame, meaning there was no welding involved in the construction.
 The result is a much more durable build.
-The bike features extra-thick tires as well as optional training wheels.
+The bike features extra-thick tires and optional training wheels.

 Your child can go almost anywhere with this Nice C bike.
 The thick tires deliver outstanding shock absorption, and the lightweight design makes the bike easy to steer.
 It also features a dual braking system for an efficient stop.